OpenWaterFoundation/owf-app-geoprocessor-python-doc-user/mkdocs-project/docs/command-ref/overview.md

 * [SimplifyGeoLayerGeometry](SimplifyGeoLayerGeometry/SimplifyGeoLayerGeometry) - decreases the verticies in a polygon or line GeoLayer
 * [WriteGeoLayerToDelimitedFile](WriteGeoLayerToDelimitedFile/WriteGeoLayerToDelimitedFile) - write GeoLayer to a file in delimited file format
 * [WriteGeoLayerToGeoJSON](WriteGeoLayerToGeoJSON/WriteGeoLayerToGeoJSON) - write GeoLayer to a file in GeoJSON format
+* [WriteGeoLayerToKML](WriteGeoLayerToKML/WriteGeoLayerToKML) - write GeoLayer to a file in KML format
 * [WriteGeoLayerToShapefile](WriteGeoLayerToShapefile/WriteGeoLayerToShapefile) - write GeoLayer to a file in Shapefile format

 ## Commands to Control Running ##